Skip to main content

 Confidence and Evidence

-- Basis: The Urantia Book explicitly identifies the mystery cults (Cybele-Attis, Osiris-Isis, Mithraism) at UB 98:4.1-8 and frames them as corrupted Salem teaching.
-The dying-and-rising god pattern is documented in substantial comparative-religion scholarly literature (Frazer, Mettinger).
-The specifically-partial preservation-plus-degradation mechanism the UB documents at 93:7.3-4 and 98:4.7 accounts for both the specifically-shared substrate features and the specifically-distinct local elaborations.
+• Basis: The Urantia Book names the mystery cults (Cybele-Attis, Osiris-Isis, Mithraism) at UB 98:4.1-8 and frames them as corrupted Salem teaching.
+The dying-and-rising god pattern is documented across substantial comparative-religion scholarship (Frazer, Mettinger).
+The mechanism of partial preservation followed by local degradation, which the Urantia Book documents at 93:7.3-4 and 98:4.7, accounts for both the shared underlying shape and the distinct local elaborations.

 Related Decoder Articles